khalequzzaman17/cpanelconfig/README.md

 An automated script to install and configure cPanel/WHM.
-The script help to save time during setting up a cPanel server for production usage.
+The script is written to help for saving time while setting up a cPanel server for production usage.

-## How to run?
+## How to Start?
+> Copy and execute the following command line through SSH (terminal).

 ```
 curl -Ls raw.githubusercontent.com/khalequzzaman17/cpanelconfig/main/app.sh | bash